OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart.md

 [!INCLUDE [Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-- [Visual Studio Code (VS Code)](https://code.visualstudio.com/) or your preferred code editor

-- Outlook 2016 or later on Windows (connected to a Microsoft 365 account) or Outlook on the web
+- Outlook 2016 or later on Windows (connected to a Microsoft 365 account) or Outlook on the web.

 ### Create the add-in project